rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/README.md

 # Reaching the right target market with Digital Advertising

-*This repo contains the whole project of the Kschool Data Science Master 20th Edition*
+*This repo contains the whole project of the Kschool Data Science Master 20th Edition.*

 ## **Context:**